FalsePattern/ZigBrains/README.md

 A multifunctional Zig Programming Language plugin for the IDEA platform.

 Core features:
-- Uses ZLS (Zig Language Server) for code assistance, syntax highlighting, and anything to do with smart coding
+- Uses ZLS (Zig Language Server) for code assistance, syntax highlighting, and anything to do with coding assistance
 - Supports build.zig.zon files with autocomplete
 - Per-project Zig toolchain integration
 - Debugging support for CLion (builtin), and IDEA Ultimate [With this plugin](https://plugins.jetbrains.com/plugin/12775-native-debugging-support)
+- Gutter icon for running main(), tests, and build

 ## Setting up the language server